hollyschwecke/New-Team-5-Project/README.md

 ## Development method

-* Kanban development method with weekly meetings
+* Use of Kanban boards with weekly scrum meetings to keep track of progress

 ## Project Tracking Software